-The Virtex-II Pro family consists of ten members, each with four to twenty-four RocketIO[TM] multi-gigabit transceivers based on the Mindspeed SkyRail[TM] technology.
-Each Xilinx RocketIO transceiver block contains a complete set of user-configurable supporting circuitry that address real-life, system-level challenges.
+The Virtex-II Pro family consists of five members, each with four to sixteen Rocket I/OTM multi-gigabit transceivers based on the Mindspeed SkyRailTM technology.
+Each Xilinx Rocket I/O block contains a complete set of user-configurable supporting circuitry that address real-life, system-level challenges.
 These include standard 8B/10B encode/decode, programmable signal integrity adjustments for varying PCB trace lengths and materials, support for synchronization of multiple channels, and programmable support for channel control commands.
-In addition, the RocketIO blocks are the first FPGA-embedded transceivers to reach a baud rate of 3.125 Gb/s.
-Four RocketIO transceivers, employing 16 PCB traces, can be used to support a full-duplex 10 Gb/s channel by way of the RocketIO channel-bonding feature.
-This is equivalent to 256 traces of typical LVTTL buses, or 68 traces of a high-speed, source-synchronous parallel LVDS bus.
+In addition, the Rocket I/O blocks are the first FPGA-embedded transceivers to reach a baud rate of 3.125 Gb/s.
+Four Rocket I/O blocks, employing 16 PCB traces, can be used to support a full-duplex 10 Gb/s channel by way of the Rocket I/O channel-bonding feature.
+This is equivalent to 256 traces of typical LVTTL buses or 68 traces of a high-speed, source-synchronous parallel LVDS bus.
 It allows a PCB trace reduction of up to 16X over conventional parallel buses, resulting in significant reductions in PCB complexity and EMI system noise.
-The RocketIO technology fulfills higher bandwidth system requirements than currently possible, with cost savings coming from faster time-to-market, reduced printed circuit board (PCB) complexity, and lower component count.
+The Rocket I/O technology fulfills higher bandwidth system requirements than currently possible, with cost savings from faster time-to-market, reduced printed circuit board (PCB) complexity, and lower component count.

-The Virtex-II Pro members also incorporate small yet powerful IBM® PowerPC[TM] processor cores.
-Each of the larger Virtex-II Pro devices incorporates one to four

-PowerPC 405 processor cores, each capable of more than 300 MHz clock frequency and 420 Dhrystone MIPS.
-While the processor cores occupy a small area of the die, they provide tremendous system flexibility where they are used.
+The Virtex-II Pro members also incorporate small yet powerful PowerPC processor cores.
+Each of the larger Virtex-II Pro devices incorporates one to four IBM PowerPC 405 processor cores, each capable of more than 300 MHz clock frequency and 420 Dhrystone MIPS.
+While each processor core occupies a small die area, these processor cores provide tremendous system flexibility where they are used.
 The PowerPC 405 cores are fully embedded within the FPGA fabric, where all processor nodes are controlled by the FPGA routing resources.
 This provides the utmost architectural capability, where complex applications may be efficiently divided between high-speed logic implementation and high-flexibility software implementations.
 For example, a packet processing application using only the FPGA logic today for high-speed packet routing may be augmented to include a slave high-performance processor for exception handling or in-system statistics monitoring.
-In contrast, using a separate processor externally requires hundreds of additional interface pins, which degrades system performance and significantly increases FPGA I/O requirements and overall board costs.
+In contrast, using a separate processor externally requires hundreds of additional interface pins, which degrades the system performance, significantly increases FPGA I/O requirements, and overall board costs.

-The Virtex-II Pro products are based on the most advanced FPGA fabric available: the Virtex-II architecture with IP-Immersion[TM] technology, which was developed to offer significant improvements in engineering productivity, silicon efficiency, and system flexibility.
-Unique features common in the Virtex-II Series-consisting of the Virtex-II and Virtex-II Pro families-include powerful SystemIO[TM] system connectivity solutions, digitally controlled impedance (DCI) technology, comprehensive clocking solutions, high-speed Active Interconnect[TM] routing architecture, and bitstream encryption.
-These features together constitute the most complete Platform FPGA solution available, optimized for high performance system-level applications.
+The Virtex-II Pro products are based on the most advanced FPGA fabric available: the Virtex-II architecture with IP-ImmersionTM technology, which was developed for significant improvements in engineering productivity, silicon efficiency, and system flexibility.
+Unique features common in the Virtex-II Series-consisting of the Virtex-II and Virtex-II Pro families-include powerful SystemIOTM system connectivity solutions, digitally controlled impedance (DCI) technology, comprehensive clocking solutions, high-speed Active InterconnectTM routing architecture, and bitstream encryption.
+These features together constitute the most complete Platform FPGA solution available, optimized for high-performance system-level applications.
 The upward compatibility of the Virtex Series of products ensures benefits in engineering productivity, performance, design longevity, and continuing cost reduction.